quchen/articles/fbut.md

 It is worth noting that evaluating `seq (error "x") (error "y")` seemingly allows inspection of which argument is actually evaluated first, since only one of the errors is printed.
-This is a red herring though: he compiler may (and does!) choose which argument to evaluate first as an optimization, so there really is no guarantee of evaluation order even if the above simple test always displays the "x" error.
+This is a red herring though: the compiler may (and does!) choose which argument to evaluate first as an optimization, so there really is no guarantee of evaluation order even if the above simple test always displays the "x" error.
 Even worse, that behaviour can change as the compiler